-Article 46 The final examination results and the date of the final examination
+Article 45 The final examination results and the date of the final examination

-- a.
-The Examining Board determines the final exam results after all interim examinations of the individual examination programme have been passed. - b.
-Contrary to the provisions in Article 444 sub b, the Examining Board can decide that it is not necessary to pass all interim examinations in order to pass the final examination.
+- b.
+Contrary to the provisions in Article 43 sub b, the Examining Board can decide that it is not necessary to pass all interim examinations in order to pass the final examination.
 The applicable regulations on this matter can be found in the Rules and Regulations. - c.
-The final examination date is the date that is mentioned in the student information system with the last obtained pass grade, or, when this date is later: the date of approval of the (altered) individual examination programme. - d.
+The final examination date is the date on which the positive result of the last interim examination of the individual examination programme is entered into the student information system, or, when this date is later: the date of approval of the (altered) individual examination programme. - d.
 Until the day before the last interim examination of the individual examination programme is taken or the thesis result is announced, students can apply to the Examining Board for a postponement of the final examination date, so that additional courses can be added to the individual examination programme.
 The relevant procedure is outlined in the Rules and Regulations. - e.
 After the final examination date, students can remain enrolled and take courses.
 They will receive a certificate for such courses that are passed.

-Article 47 The diploma and the diploma supplement
+Article 46 The diploma and the diploma supplement